List of The Land Before Time characters: Tria

 Tria, voiced by Camryn Manheim (XI – XII) and Jessica Gee (XIII, TV series), is Topps' second mate.
-Tria is introduced in The Land Before Time XI: Invasion of the Tinysauruses, where she is opposed by Cera until later in the story.
-Tria and Topps have a child in The Land Before Time XII: The Great Day of the Flyers.
+Tria is introduced in Invasion of the Tinysauruses, where she is opposed by Cera until later in the story.
+Tria and Topps have a child in The Great Day of the Flyers.

 Tricia

-Tricia, voiced by Nika Futterman (XII) and Meghan Strange (TV series), is Tria's daughter and Cera's sister.
+Tricia, voiced by Nika Futterman (XII) and Meghan Strange (TV series), is Topsy and Tria's daughter and Cera's half-sister.
 Tricia is introduced in The Land Before Time XII: The Great Day of the Flyers.

 Recurring characters

 Ali

-Ali, voiced by Juliana Hansen (IV) and Nika Futterman (TV series), is a young female Apatosaurus and a cousin of Littlefoot's, who first appeared in The Land Before Time IV: Journey Through the Mists.
+Ali, voiced by Juliana Hansen (IV) and Nika Futterman (TV series), is a young female pink (IV) & purple (TV series) Apatosaurus, who first appeared in The Land Before Time IV: Journey Through the Mists.
 She quickly befriends Littlefoot, but is wary of the other main characters since they are not Longnecks.
 However, she befriends them after they all cooperate against common danger.
 She is their guide through the 'Land of Mists' through which her family formerly traveled.
 Ali appears again in the TV episode "The Brave Longneck Scheme".

 Old One

-Old One, voiced by Carol Bruce (IV) and Jessica Walter (TV series), is an old female Apatosaurus who is the matriarch of the tribe of migrating longnecks, which includes Ali, who is first appeared in The Land Before Time IV: Journey Through the Mists.
+Old One, voiced by Carol Bruce (IV) and Jessica Walter (TV series), is an old female Apatosaurus who is the matriarch of the tribe of migrating longnecks, which includes Ali, who first appeared in The Land Before Time IV: Journey Through the Mists.
 She is old and wise and bears a prominent scar (or perhaps just advanced age creases) on the left side of her face.
 Her long life of constant migration has given her much life experience, allowing her to speak on topics that others find hard to believe.
 Old One appears again in the TV episode "The Brave Longneck Scheme".

 Mr. Thicknose

 The elderly Mr. Thicknose is voiced by Robert Guillaume (VIII) and Dorian Harewood (TV series) is an old male Pachyrhinosaurus.
-In his first appearance, The Land Before Time VIII: The Big Freeze, he is a very respected resident of the Great Valley; having convinced the others that he has been everywhere and seen everything.
+In his first appearance, The Land Before Time VIII: The Big Freeze, he is a very respected resident of the Great Valley, having convinced the others that he has been everywhere and seen everything.
 When snow falls in the Valley for the first known time, and he is unable to explain it, the other adults lose faith in him.
 While stranded in the Mysterious Beyond, he reveals to the children, to whom he acted as a teacher, that most of his knowledge comes from secondary sources.
 Despite this, he is able to use the knowledge he learned to guide them back to the Great Valley.